sammcanany/clothing-store-ecommerce/QUICKSTART.md

 cp .env.example .env
 nano .env
 ```
-Then use arrow keys to navigate, edit the two lines, press `Ctrl+X`, then `Y`, then Enter to save.
+Then use arrow keys to navigate, edit the three lines, press `Ctrl+X`, then `Y`, then Enter to save.

 **Windows:**
 ```powershell
 copy .env.example .env
 notepad .env
 ```
-Then edit the two lines and save.
+Then edit the three lines and save.

 ### Step 5: Restart Everything